For a hot minute I thought I was going to get laid again, I really did.

 There was an Irish pub down in Hell’s Kitchen called O’Neills with live Irish music, so I said I was going there and asked if she wanted to join me.
 Basically I gave her an out, because I wasn’t sure what else to do with her and I wanted to ensure that I at least had a good time.
 However she elected to come with me and I bought her a drink, and we took a seat near the back where it was quiet enough to talk but still able to hear the music.
 Eventually I ran out of things to talk about with her, and she asked me very little in return.
 Yet she stuck around.

-We were there until midnight when the session ended, and before it did I jumped up and did a quick step with the rest of the group that was dancing to the music.
+We were there until midnight when the session ended, and before it did I jumped up and danced around with the rest of the group that was dancing to the music.
 She seemed totally unimpressed and uninterested.
 The hell with her.
 I was still going to have fun.
 It was another four hour date for me, and I walked her back to her subway stop.
 Nice to meet you, hug good night, and away she went.
 Then I took a seat in Times Square and started swiping, collecting 30 more matches before I started walking again.
 (Full disclosure: I indiscriminately swipe right and filter them out later.)

 The Nanny continued to text me for the next few days before things dropped off.
 I was surprised she did, because I didn’t think she was really interested in me.
 I’d decided I wasn’t.
 Plus the whole time we were out she didn’t make one motion or suggestion to split the bill, or offer a round of drinks on her or anything.
 Maybe it’s a cultural thing, but it left a really bad taste in my mouth, especially considering the distance I covered to meet her and the time it took me.